 W = % moisture content of the soil

 Which the soil can be compacted to the maximum dense state.

 In conclusion, the Modified Proctor Test for soil is a modified version of the Standard Proctor Test that is used to determine the maximum dry density and optimum moisture content of the soil.

 It is a more accurate test than the Standard Proctor Test as it better simulates the actual conditions under which the soil will be compacted.

 By following the procedure outlined above, you can conduct the Modified Proctor Test for soil and obtain accurate results.

-What is the difference between standard and modified Proctor tests?
+What is the Modified Proctor Test?

-Modified Proctor Test
+Why is the Modified Proctor Test used?